tc39/proposal-async-context/CONTINUATION.md

   }
   // ...
 }
-let p1 // (1)
+let p1
-ctx.run('resolve', () => {
+valueStore.run('resolve', () => { // (1)
   p1 = Promise.resolve('yay')
 })

-ctx.run('init', () => {
+valueStore.run('init', () => { // (2)
-  const p2 = then(p1, undefined) // the promise is already resolved
+  const p2 = then(p1, undefined) // p1 is already resolved
+    .then(() => {
+      valueStore.get() // site (3)
     })
+})
 ```

+The context at site (3) represents the context triggered the logical execution
-In this case, the MOST relevant context would be `'init'` since in this
+of the promise fulfillment handler.
+In this case, the most relevant cause's
-context, the microtask is scheduled.
-However, since it is not observable from
+context at site (2) would be `'init'` since in this context, the microtask is
+scheduled.

-JS if a promise is settled or not, actual continuation flow would be
+However, since if a promise is settled or not is not observable from JS, a data
+flow that always following the MOST relevant cause's context would be
 undeterministic and exposes a new approach to inspect the promise internal
 state.

+The two proposed semantics are not always following the most relevant cause's
-For the two type of context variables, the value at site (2):
+context to reduce undeterministic behavior.
+And the values at site (2) are
+regardless of whether the promise was fulfilled or not:

-- For `AsyncContext.Variable`, the context is `'init'`.
+- For `AsyncContext.Variable`, the context is constantly `'init'`.
-- For `ContinuationFlow`, the context is still `'resolve'`.
+- For `ContinuationFlow`, the context is constantly `'resolve'`.

 ## Follow-up